MicrosoftDocs/m365copilot-docs/docs/publish.md

 By default, Copilot Studio actions are only visible and usable in Copilot Studio by the person who created them.
 They can be authorized for sharing at the Power Platform object level.
 Follow these [instructions to publish a connector action](/microsoft-copilot-studio/microsoft-copilot-extend-action-connector#publish) from Copilot Studio.

-Once published, an administrator must enable your connector action it before it can be used within Microsoft 365 Copilot or a custom copilot, in addition to meeting the [end-user prerequisites for using actions](/microsoft-copilot-studio/copilot-plugins-overview#use-actions-in-microsoft-copilot) in Microsoft 365 Copilot.
+Once published, an administrator must enable your connector action it before it can be used within Microsoft 365 Copilot or a custom agent, in addition to meeting the [end-user prerequisites for using actions](/microsoft-copilot-studio/copilot-plugins-overview#use-actions-in-microsoft-copilot) in Microsoft 365 Copilot.

 ### Distribute a Copilot Studio action through Microsoft Partner Center (preview)